Computer Networks

 To keep up with the increasing demand, companies must monitor data traffic to ensure the highest quality of service and prevent network congestion.
 With the right data traffic monitoring tools and strategies, organizations can improve network performance and ensure their data is secure.

 Quality of Service (QoS) is a popular technique used in computer networking.
 QoS can segment applications so that different types will have different priority levels.
 For example, Voice traffic is often considered more critical than web surfing traffic.
 Especially as it is sensitive to packet loss.
-So when there is congestion on the network, QoS allows administrators to prioritize network traffic so users have the best experience.
+So, when there is congestion on the network, QoS allows administrators to prioritize network traffic so users have the best experience.

-• A key point: Knowledge Check.
 Expedited Forwarding (EF)

 The EF model is an effective and efficient way to manage computer network traffic.
 By prioritizing real-time traffic, the EF model allows these applications to function more reliably, with fewer delays and a higher quality of service.
 Additionally, the EF model is more efficient, reducing the amount of traffic that needs to be managed by the network.